 - Help administrators adopt the larger view of what is best for the watershed

-Finally and not least, research and policies should emphasize design quality.
+, research and policies should emphasize design quality.
 Many of the great models from history, both large and small, are still relevant today; designers can draw upon the global heritage of urban water infrastructure made for delight and aesthetic refreshment.
 Stormwater should not be a green chore, but a celebration of the natural and manmade in combination: the dual ingredients of the uniquely human habitat of towns and cities.